bgschiller/pixyll/_posts/2017-03-22-django-migrations.md

 Let's say the latest migration in the production branch is `0014_user_phone_num.py`.
 Sometimes, two different feature branches will add migrations numbered 15: `0015_create_taskcustom.py` and `0015_opp_splits.py`.
 First, the branch with `0015_create_taskcustom` is merged to the `dev` server.
 The migration is run, and it all goes swimmingly.
 But what happens when `0015_opp_splits` is merged?

-Django expects a single migration to be the 'lastest' migration.
+Django expects a single migration to be the 'latest' migration.
 When there are two 'latest' migrations, it will refuse to run until you make a merge migration; `./manage.py makemigrations --merge` will do the job for you.
 It makes `0016_merge.py`.
 It doesn't do any work, just lists both of `create_taskcustom` and `opp_splits` as dependencies.
 Dev is the only branch where this file exists.
 It's not in either feature branch, and it won't ever make it to production.

 While those two are being tested, a new feature branch is cut from prod.
 It also adds a migration: `0015_product_family`.